3 1.1K 1 2

 We have always enjoyed playing board games as a family, but since we have been homeschooling (4 years now) we now incorporate them into our homeschool day.

-As we have been homeschooling I thought I would share our favourite education board games, that yes, happen to be educational!
-But trust me, they are so much fun the kids have no idea they are really learning!
+As we have been homeschooling I thought I would share our favorite educational board games.
+Trust me, they are so much fun the kids have no idea they are really learning!

 **Disclosure – This post may contain affiliate links.
 This means we may receive a small commission, at no cost to you, if you make a purchase through a link. **

-I have heard from a number of parents of children who normally go to school that maths is the hardest subject to teach.
-The way children are taught maths is completely different, certainly from when I attended, so I really understand the challenges.
-But why not try and take the stress out of this lockdown and start playing.
+I have heard from a number of parents of children who normally go to school that math is the hardest subject to teach.
+The way children are taught math is completely different, certainly from when I attended, so I really understand the challenges.
 It is amazing how quickly the kids pick things up when they are having fun!

 Yahtzee – A really great dice game for 1 or more players, ages over 8.
 This is often a game we will take on holiday as it comes in a small box and is lots of fun.

 Prime Climb is a mathematical board game designed for 2 to 4 players.
 Roll the dice and add, subtract, multiply and divide your way to the center of the board.
 Picking up Prime cards and bumping your opponents back to start as you go.
 The first to land both pawns on 101 wins the game!
 Everyone can learn to multiply and divide using Prime Climb’s unique color-coding.
 Inspire deeper mathematical understanding while mastering arithmetic.
 Prime Climb can be used as an aid for home educators to teach and reinforce KS2 and KS3 maths content.
 Simple enough for kids (ages 10 and up), and dynamic enough for professional mathematicians.
 Prime Climb is a perfect game for families.